DivvyCloud Privacy Statement

 Clear Gifs (Web Beacons/Web Bugs)

 We may employ a software technology called clear gifs (a.k.a.
 Web Beacons/Web Bugs), that help us better manage the Websites by informing us what content is effective.
 Clear gifs are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of Web users.
-In contrast to cookies, which are stored on a user’s computer hard drive, clear gifs are embedded invisibly on Web pages or in emails and are about the size of the period at the end of this sentence.
+In contrast to cookies, which are stored on a user’s computer hard drive, clear gifs are embedded invisibly on Web pages or in emails.
 We use clear gifs in our HTML-based emails to let us know which emails have been opened by recipients.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
 We tie the information gathered by clear gifs in emails to our customers’ Visitors Personal Information.
 If you would like to opt-out of these emails, please see “Opting Out and Unsubscribing”.

 Social Media Features